We want you to reach out and touch us. But before you do, let’s go over a few questions and topics we often get hit with.

 - Give me a refund.
 Now.

-- I tried downloading Spyware Doctor like you recommended, but badware is blocking it!
+- I tried downloading STOPzilla like you recommended, but badware is blocking it!

-- I registered Spyware Doctor to remove badware, and I’m still infected.
+- I registered STOPzilla to remove badware, and I’m still infected.

 I used your instructions, but the badware’s still on my PC.